nytimes/backbone.stickit/README.md

    - model attribute value matched to a radio group `value` attribute
    - `change` event is used for handling
  - select
-   - see the `selectOptions` configuration
+   - if you choose to pre-render your select-options (unrecommended) then the binding will be configured with the "option[value]" attributes in the DOM; otherwise, see the `selectOptions` configuration.
    - `change` event is used for handling

 ### events